 Although some floral improvement can be brought about by scarifying the turf and thinly seeding with flower seeds and planting with plugs, for the best results turf and some top-soil need to be removed.

-A ‘meadow’ seed-mix of flowers and appropriate grasses can then be sown, and plugs planted, on the reduced nutrient sub-soils.
+A ‘meadow’ seed-mix of flowers and appropriate grasses of local provenance can then be sown, and plugs planted, on the reduced nutrient sub-soils.

 Thin sowing gives vegetation of an open nature, giving flowering plants a chance and making it easier for birds and mammals to forage.